seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 ✓ Collision-resistant
 ```

----
+This makes hashes ideal for storing password equivalents and verifying integrity without revealing original secrets. [nextjs](https://nextjs.org/docs/pages/guides/self-hosting)

+***

-# The Hidden Architecture
+# The Hidden Architecture of a Protected Route

 When a user visits: